animallibraryn4/-Auto-Rename-v1-B5/README.md

 ## LICENSE & CREDITS

-· 📝 License: This project is licensed under the MIT License.
-· 🤝 Contributing: Contributions are welcome!
+· 📝 License: This project is licensed under the MIT License.\n · 🤝 Contributing: Contributions are welcome!
 Feel free to open pull requests to improve this project.
 · 🙏 Credits:
   · Made by: [N4 BOTS (TG)](https://t.me/N4_Bots)